 Graduate Degree Program

 The Naval War College has been accredited by the New England Association of Schools and Colleges since 1 March 1984.
 Beginning in the fall of 2001, the Masters Degree Accreditation was extended to the Fleet Seminar Program in the National Capital Region.
-Today, students at all certified sites are be able to earn a Master of Arts in National Security and Strategic Studies degree from the Naval War College.
+Today, students at all certified sites are be able to earn a Master of Arts in Defense and Strategic Studies degree from the Naval War College.
 To achieve this, students must be admitted into the Graduate Degree Program, successfully complete the three core courses, and complete an additional nine graduate semester hours in one of a number of NWC-approved Areas of Study.